FAQ

 Can you help me prepare a grant proposal involving experiments to be performed in your core?

 Yes, we are happy to help you prepare your proposal.
 Please contact us if you require a support letter or specific experimental details.
-You may find the following descriptions of the core facility useful for preparing your proposal:
+You may find the following descriptions of the core facility useful for preparing your proposal: Facilities and Equipment.

 How long will it take to get my results?